alumet-dev/alumet/plugins/nvidia-nvml/README.md

 |`nvml_decoder_utilization`|Gauge|Percentage|GPU video decoder utilization by a process|Process|LocalMachine||
 |`nvml_sm_utilization`|Gauge|Percentage|Utilization of the GPU streaming multiprocessors by a process (3D task and rendering, etc...)|Process|LocalMachine||

+Some metrics can be disabled, see the `mode` configuration option.

 ## Configuration

 Here is an example of how to configure this plugin.